How much gravel do I need for my aquarium? (Formula + Tips)

 Conclusion

-Don’t overthink it and just pick whichever method suits you best.
+Don’t overthink it, arm yourself with a calculator and just pick whichever method suits you best.

 Figuring out how much gravel your new aquarium needs shouldn’t be complicated.